-of adults are literate
+of adults are illiterate

-of women are literate
+of women are illiterate

 of civil servants have no more than primary school education

 of people do not have access to health services

 of the total population are severely food insecure

 Inflation was recorded in June 2016 and is one of the highest in the world

 Modern Sudan emerged during the Anglo-Egyptian Condominium (1898-1955).
 During this time, Britain and Egypt occupied Sudan, with separate administrative arrangements for the north and south.
 Sudan became independent at the beginning of 1956 and faced long civil wars in the decades that followed.
 Between 1955 and 2005, northern and South Sudan experienced conflict and war.

 On 9 January 2005, the Comprehensive Peace Agreement (CPA) was signed by the leaders of the north and south.
 It granted partial-autonomy to Southerners, and a new Interim Constitution.
 Under the terms of the peace, the SPLM leader John Garang became the First Vice-President of the Republic of Sudan, and President of the Government of South Sudan.
 Barely three weeks after being sworn into office in July 2005, John Garang died in an aircraft accident.
 He was succeeded by Salva Kiir Mayardit.